Video Conferencing Features for Telepractice

 4. Instant Messaging

 I use this feature to chat with adults in the room, allowing me to not interrupt a child I'm working with.
-I also use it to give cues about words/targets, and to share links with relevant material or practice activities.
+I also use it to give cues about words or targets, and to share links with relevant material or practice activities.
 Really, I use this a lot.

 5. Enlargeable Video Screens

-Not sure this actually a feature, but important none the less.
+Not sure this actually a feature, but it's important nonetheless.
 I need to see faces and mouths.
 I must be able to enlarge some of those tiny pictures.
-Generally this isn’t an issue, but make sure your platform can do this and still maintain some clarity.
+Generally, this isn’t an issue, but make sure your platform can do this and maintain clarity.

 6. Advanced Scheduling (or Not)